 But in that early first scene, when Billy the boyfriend accidentally cuts his lip with a knife, the punch line from Kay for him not to bleed on the floor because “remember this is a rental,” just falls flat, not one laugh from anyone.
 Kay’s delivery was the culprit here, being tossed off as just another bored comment rather the zinger it could have been.
 The line also undermined any illusions the audience may have developed that Kay and Billy actually cared for each other.
 The normal person’s reaction to their partner being injured would be to stop everything and look at the wound.
 That is what normal people do.
 The playwright failed the authenticity test here.

 At the top of Act Two here was another relationship failure when Kay returned after a long absence and found Billy, a novelist in the play, at work on his laptop.
 “Wait,” he says before greeting her, his arm extended in a “stop” position, “I want to finish this thought.”
-AFter fussing a bit they then talk and the scene begins.
-That might happen if it happened after a quick grocery run, but not if several months have gone by as in the play.
-Unless they don’t care that much for each other, which might be the case here.
+After fussing a bit they then talk and the scene begins.
+That might happen after a quick grocery run, but not if several months have gone by as in the play.
+Unless they don’t care that much for each other, which could be the case here.
 Without a crystal ball, the playwrights intention is unclear.

 There was something weird going on with the audience too.
 Throughout the performance there were only half a dozen times the entire audience actually laughed, or about once every twenty minutes.
 Even so, there was a constant flow of very quiet giggles and titters that was most puzzling.
 They came from the younger women in the audience who seemed to be reacting very personally to the slightly embarrassing situations and lightweight witticisms that emanated from the stage.
 Perhaps they were identifying with the situations on stage, or connecting with the responses the characters had to each other.
 Without a chance to explore the reasons behind these ripples of response it leaves it open to conjecture.